 In 2018 we celebrated the launch of Harold's Food Analyser, an online tool teaching children to learn and understand nutritional information.

-We started our work in secondary schools, launching The SMASHED PROJECT to educate Year 9 students on the dangers of underage drinking.
+We started our work in secondary schools, launching SMASHED to educate Year 9 students on the dangers of underage drinking.
 SMASHED uses powerful live theatre to follow the lives of three young people and witness how they become involved with alcohol and how it affects their lives.
 Interactive workshops enable students to explore the facts about underage drinking and develop strategies for resisting peer influence.

 In light of this and future projects, we updated our branding enabling us to extend into different audiences.